citizen-science-association/ppsr-core/docs/project/implementation.md

 ---
 id: implementation
-title: Implementation approach
+title: Project Implementation approach
 sidebar_label: Implementation
-description: Implementation approach for creating a JSON Schema
+description: Project Implementation approach for creating a JSON Schema
-hide_table_of_contents: true
+hide_table_of_contents: false
 ---
 It is important to maintain synchronicity of resources (documentation, visualizations, schemas, etc.) describing or implementing the PPSR Core standard.
 For this reason, a single source (master) should be used in a way that all derived resources (documentation, visualizations, schemas, etc.) are automatically generated from it.